Startup Website on a Budget: What to Build First

 Start With Less Than You Think

 Early-stage startups do not need a 20-page website.
-They need one page that clearly explains what they do and captures interested visitors.
+They need one page that explains what they do and captures interested visitors.
 Everything else is premature optimization.

 The minimum viable website is a single landing page with: a clear headline stating what you do and for whom, a brief explanation of how it works, social proof if you have it (logos, testimonials, metrics), and a CTA (email capture, demo request, waitlist).

 This page can launch in 1 to 2 weeks and cost under $2,000.
 It gives you a URL to share with investors, customers, and partners while you build the product.
+Dropbox famously validated their entire concept with a single landing page and an explainer video before writing a line of product code.
+Their waitlist grew from 5,000 to 75,000 signups overnight.

 The Build Order

 Phase 1: Landing page. $1,500 to $2,500.
 One page, one CTA, mobile-responsive, 90+ PageSpeed.
 Enough to validate messaging and capture leads.
+This is your launch URL for pitch decks, social profiles, and email signatures.

 Phase 2: Multi-page site.
 Add About, Features (or How It Works), and Pricing pages when you have product-market fit signals. $3,000 to $6,000.
+This is where your website investment starts compounding with organic traffic.

 Phase 3: Content and SEO.
 Blog, comparison pages, integration pages.
 Start when you are ready to invest in organic growth.
 This is where programmatic SEO and hub-and-spoke content pay off.
+Most startups reach this phase 6-12 months after launch.

 Do not build Phase 3 before you have Phase 1 working.
-A beautiful 30-page site for a product nobody wants is a waste of budget.
+A 30-page site for a product nobody wants is a waste of budget.
 Start lean, validate, then invest.

 Why Static Over Squarespace or Wix

 - Cost: Squarespace costs $192-588/year.
-Static hosting costs $0.
-Over 3 years, static saves $576-1,764.
+Static hosting on GitHub Pages or Cloudflare Pages costs $0.
+Over 3 years, static saves $576-1,764 in hosting fees alone.

 Get Started